 Dividend Yield & Dividend Payout

 Companies determine dividend amounts per share.
 This can make it difficult for investors to compare the best dividend stocks.
 Imagine you invest $1,000 in 2 companies.
-One has shares that trade for $10, the other has shares that trade for $500.
+One has shares that trade for $10, and the other has shares that trade for $500.
 Both offer investors $2 per share in dividend payments.
-The solution to this is dividend yield.
-It shows dividend payment relative to share price as a percentage.
+The solution to comparing the companies’ dividends is dividend yield, which shows dividend payment relative to the share price as a percentage.

 See Also: Dividend Yield Calculator